 Best Because: Codea is a code editor that allows you to create games and engaging simulations, turning your thoughts into interactive creations.
 Designed for older students, Codea is a visual code editor that actually lets one touch the code to alter or edit it.

 Built on the Lua programming language, kids can type their code, press play to watch it run, then interact with it to see what happens, including changing the colors, adding images, and adjusting the sounds.
 Codea also allows sharing across the community, so they can see other kids’ projects and explore or get inspired by them.

-Overall: Built for high school students, CodeCombat is a platform for students to learn computer science and programming skills while playing through a stimulating and real game.
+Best Because: Built for high school students, CodeCombat is a platform for students to learn computer science and programming skills while playing through a stimulating and real game.

 Transforming the way kids learn computer science, CodeCombat is an excellent resource for kids and parents alike who have little to no coding experience, providing a medium that rewards productive struggle which results in successful learning.

 Proven as a gaming challenge that encourages interaction, discovery, and trial-and-error, kids are sure to have hours of fun while figuring this one out.